Remote Working Strategy: How to Start Working with Remote Teams the Right Way

-Remote work is a growing phenomenon.
-Some of the world’s largest companies, including Spotify and Quora, allow their employees to choose the location where they’d like to work from—and they won’t be the last.
+Remote work is no longer a temporary shift—it’s a growing phenomenon reshaping the way organizations operate.
+Some of the world’s largest companies, including Spotify and Quora, have embraced flexible work policies that allow employees to choose where they work from—and they’re far from the only ones.

-Letting employees work outside the office has several benefits for refocusing time, increasing productivity, and prioritizing personal well-being.
+Letting employees work outside the office has opened up new possibilities for improving productivity, saving time, and supporting personal well-being.

-According to Harvard Business Review research, working from home during COVID-19 lockdowns led to employees spending 9% more time with customers and external partners and 12% less time in meetings.
+In fact, Harvard Business Review found that during the COVID-19 lockdowns, employees working from home spent 9% more time with customers and external partners and 12% less time in meetings.

-So, how can businesses begin working with remote teams to maximize the associated benefits?
-Let’s take a look.
+So, how can businesses work effectively with remote teams while reaping the benefits and avoiding the pitfalls?
+Let’s take a closer look.

 Remote working is about copying your in-office operations from a different location.
-Here’s how you can develop a successful remote working strategy.
+Here’s how you can develop a long term remote working strategy.

 1. Schedule regular catch-ups

-Buffer and AngelList publish a new edition of their State of Remote Work report every year.
+Buffer and AngelList publish a new edition of their State of Remote Work report annually.
 In the 2021 report, 16% of survey participants cited loneliness as their biggest struggle when working remotely.
 A further 16% said they struggled with communication and collaboration the most.

 Companies can reduce the number of employees suffering from these effects by scheduling regular catch-ups.
 These don’t have to belong.
 In most cases, 10 minutes per session is probably enough.
 Moreover, catch-ups can be scheduled periodically; once or twice per week should do the job.

-By scheduling regular check-ins, teams can ensure that projects continue moving forward without unexpected delays.
+By scheduling regular check-ins, teams can ensure that projects progress without unexpected delays.
 Moreover, they can build a sense of togetherness and camaraderie—increasing engagement and reducing feelings of isolation.

 2. Set clear communication expectations